MicrosoftDocs/biztalk-docs/his/core/how-to-create-a-db2-package2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Create a DB2 Package
+# Create a DB2 Package

+## Overview
 A DB2 package is a collection of data used by a provider implemented as an IBM Distributed Relational Database Architecture (DRDA) application requester.
 The provider uses packages to issue SQL statements and call DB2 stored procedures.
-You can use <xref:Microsoft.HostIntegration.DataAccessLibrary.DataAccessControl.CreatePackages%2A> to create these packages.
+You can use `Microsoft.HostIntegration.DataAccessLibrary.DataAccessControl.CreatePackages%2A` to create these packages.

  The create package command creates a Host Integration Server package on a DB2 system.

-### To create a DB2 package
+## Create a DB2 package

-1. Create a connection string to the targeted database with a call to <xref:Microsoft.HostIntegration.DataAccessLibrary.DB2OleDbConnectionString.ReadUDL%2A>.
+1. Create a connection string to the targeted database with a call to `Microsoft.HostIntegration.DataAccessLibrary.DB2OleDbConnectionString.ReadUDL%2A`.

-2. Create the package with <xref:Microsoft.HostIntegration.DataAccessLibrary.DataAccessControl.CreatePackages%2A>.
+2. Create the package with `Microsoft.HostIntegration.DataAccessLibrary.DataAccessControl.CreatePackages%2A`.

  The following example describes how to create a package.